 Wherever You Are

 Click in with Carolina Public Humanities for this series, Lunch With Friends and Strangers: Conversations With UNC’s Faculty.
-This virtual lunch talk features a discussion of Leonid Brezhnev, during a conversation with Don Raleigh.
+This virtual lunch talk features a discussion of Leonid Brezhnev, general secretary of the Soviet Union for 18 years, during a conversation with Don Raleigh.

 Don Raleigh, Emeritus Faculty, History